totfront/totfront/README.md

 ## 📜 **BIO**

-Software Engineer with 5 years of relevant experience with a focus on the Frontend, but with a Backend experience.
+Software Engineer with a focus on the Frontend and Backend experience.
 I work in an Agile environment with diverse engineers, managers and designers to create cutting-edge end-to-end software solutions.

 ### **Hobbies**
-Marathon running, gaming, travelling.
+Marathon running, gaming, and travelling.

 ## 🧙 **How to summon**